-Donor Value Year/s of Tenure Conditions General University of New South Wales Research Awards Living allowance of \$4200 pa.
-Other allowances may also be paid.
-1-2 years for a Masters and 3-4 years for a PhD degree Applicants must be honours graduates (or equivalent).
+Donor Value Year/s of Tenure Conditions General University of New South Wales Research Awards 1-2 years for a Masters and 3-4 years for a PhD degree Applicants must be honours graduates (or equivalent).
 Applications to Registrar by 31 October (30 November in special cir- cumstances).
-Commonwealth Postgraduate Course Awards As above Applicants must be honours graduates (or equivalent) or scholars who will graduate with honours in current academic year, and who are domiciled in Australia.
-Commonwealth Postgraduate Research Awards 1-2 years; minimum duration of course Preference is given to applicants with employment experience.
+Commonwealth Postgraduate Research Awards Living allowance of \$4200 pa.
+As above Applicants must be honours graduates (or equivalent) or scholars who will graduate with honours in current academic year, and who are domiciled in Australia Commonwealth Postgraduate Course Awards may also be paid.
+1-2 years; minimum duration of course Preference is given to applicants with employment experience.
 Applicants must be graduates or scholars who will graduate in current academic year, and who have not previously held a Commonwealth Post- graduate Award.
 Applications to Registrar by 30 September (in special circumstances applications will be accepted 30 Novem- ber).
 Australian American Educational Foundation Travel Grant Applicants must be graduates, senior scholars or post-doctoral Fellows.
 Applica- tions close 30 September.
-Australian Federation of University Women A total of \$500/\$3200 Up to 1 year Applicants must be female graduates from any accredited Australian or overseas university The British Council Commonwealth University Interchange Scheme Cost of travel to UK or other Commonwealth country university Applicants must be: 1.
+Australian Federation of University Women Amount varies, depending on award Up to 1 year Applicants must be female graduates who are members of the Australian Federation of University Women The British Council Commonwealth University Interchange Scheme Cost of travel to UK or other Commonwealth country university Applicants must be: 1.
 University staff on study leave.
 Applications close with Regis- trar by 30 November, for visits to com- mence during ensuing financial year 1 April to 31 March.
 2. Graduate research workers holding research grants.
-Applications close with Registrar by 31 January for visits to commence during ensuing 1 April to 31 March.
+Applications close with Registrar in December for visits to commence during ensuing 1 April to 31 March.